Thomasmclean993/Bujo/Projects/Datadog integration/Datadog integration.md

 - We had a hard deadline, that was looming.
 So we need something working soon.
 Before we love observability.
 So I knew the High level problem but some bug me.
 How was datadog generating metrics from other languages?
 Was there a way for me to close the gap?

 Discovered that datadog would use a daemon, to listen and parse out the events on the docker container.
 DD would add logic for the daemon to know what to expect depending on the language.
-DD has a implementation that is lesser know called DogstatsD,
+DD has a implementation that is lesser know called DogstatsD.
+The statsd server will accept metrics and the datadog agent will read the metrics from said server.
+So I know what I needed to do.
+1. Connect to the Datadog agent via UDP
+2. Create an adaptor to translate metrics into the format Datadog expects.
+3. Add metric calls to our business logic
+I used the Static Library that handles the formatting of the metrics

+There was multiple ways to create and connect the adapter, I chose to use plugs.
+Which I add to the pipeline of the endpoint it self.

+A Plug is an core component for Elixir, it is a abstract layer that separates middleware logic from the business logic.
+You add the module that will to the pipeline in the Router.ex.

+In the module itself, you add init and call.
+Init initil